mokhdzanifaeq/pyflirt/README.md

 # pyflirt
-**pyflirt** is a map file genrator for binary file based on flirt signature.
-Since it is used it with ollydbg, only intel x86 binary is currently supported.
+**pyflirt** is a map file genarator for binary file based on flirt signature.
+Since it is used with ollydbg, only intel x86 binary is currently supported.
 This tool was succesfully tested with ollydbg 1.10 MapConv plugin to import the map file.

 Installation
 ============